fredoliveira/smtuc/README.md

 # SMTUC 🚌

 An unofficial gem built on top of an unofficial API.
+For more information about the API used here and its available methods, see [sdsantos/smtuc-api](https://github.com/sdsantos/smtuc-api).
+Feel free to add to this and send in your pull requests.

 ## Installing the gem